Rhetoric Society of America: Publications

 The Rhetoric Society Quarterly is the organization's official journal.
 Published four times a year, it features original articles on all areas of rhetorical studies, intended for an interdisciplinary audience of scholars and students who work in communication studies, English studies, philosophy, politics and other fields.
 It awards its Charles Kneupper Award for the best article of the year.
 An associate professor at the University of Texas at Arlington, Kneupper organized the society's national conferences until his death in 1989.

 The Society also operates the Blogora, a blog for "connecting rhetoric, rhetorical methods and theories, and rhetoricians with public life," hosted by the University of Texas at Austin.

 Current and past presidents

-Its current president is Michelle Ballif, Department Head of the Department of English at the University of Georgia.
-Past presidents include Gerald A. Hauser (2002–2003), Professor of Communication at the University of Colorado at Boulder, Patricia Bizzell (2004–2005), Professor of English and Chairperson of the English Department at the College of the Holy Cross, and David Zarefsky (2006–2007), Owen L. Coon Professor of Communication Studies at Northwestern University.
+Its current president is Vanessa Beasley, President of Trinity University.
+Past presidents include Michelle Ballif (2020-2022), Gerald A. Hauser (2002–2003), Professor of Communication at the University of Colorado at Boulder, Patricia Bizzell (2004–2005), Professor of English and Chairperson of the English Department at the College of the Holy Cross, and David Zarefsky (2006–2007), Owen L. Coon Professor of Communication Studies at Northwestern University.